-We must therefore first define an IP rule that will allow through traffic from a designated source interface and source network.
-In this case let us assume we want to allow web browsing from the internal network G3_net connected to the interface G3 to be able to access the public Internet.
+We must therefore define an IP rule that will allow through traffic from a designated source interface and source network to the Internet.
+In this case let us assume we want to allow web browsing from the protected internal network G1_net connected to the interface G1 to be able to access the public Internet.

 To do this, first go to Policies > Firewalling > Main IP Rules.
+The main IP rule set will now be displayed.